MentorMate/mentorbot/README.md

 @MentorBot What is the time in Dallas?
 > The time in Dallas is 10:00 AM.

+@MentorBot FAQ
+> What is your next question?

 ## Build

 Just use Visual Studio 2019 or newer.